Metatronx86/alx-higher_level_programming/README.md

-# alx-higher_level_programmingSure, here is the README with "Holberton School" replaced with "ALX Software Engineering":

-**alx-higher_level_programming**

 This directory contains the work I completed for the ALX Software Engineering's Higher Level Programming course.
 The course covers the following topics: